jeffreyadams/atlasofliegroups-docs/library/usr_def_functions/K_highest_weights_ref.rst

 -------------------------------------------------
 | ``highest_weights:Param p,KGBElt x_K->[KHighestWeight]`` Defined in line number 187.
 |
-| all highest weights of all LKTs of a parameter wrt x_K
+| All highest weights of all LKTs of a parameter wrt x_K
 |

 .. _highest_weight_k_type_p->khighestweight1: